Entropy production bounds for systems running computer programs: Mismatch cost of computer programs

 \subsubsection{Bubble sort program}

-We now turn to a sorting programs for integer arrays of length $n$.
-Fig.~\ref{fig_bubble} depicts the source code for \texttt{BubbleSort} program and the corresponding low level RASP like code.
-The state of the program consists of an array \texttt{arr} of length \texttt{n}, boolean flag \texttt{swapped}, loop counter \texttt{i}, and a temporary variable \texttt{temp}.
+We now turn to sorting programs for integer arrays of length $n$.
+Fig.~\ref{fig_bubble} in the Appendix depicts the source code for \texttt{BubbleSort} program and the corresponding RASP-like code.
+The state of the program consists of an array \texttt{arr} of length \texttt{n}, boolean flag \texttt{swapped}, and loop counters \texttt{i} and \texttt{j}.
 The full state of the program at any step is defined by the joint values of these registers along with the program counter.
 As instructions execute, both the register values and the program counter are updated, producing a sequence of state transitions.

 Before proceeding to generate the state space of this program, we address two key considerations.

-First, for simple programs without arrays, the RASP model maps neatly onto low level stored program architecture: each variable corresponds to a register, and the program’s state is defined by the joint state of all registers and the program counter.
+First, for simple programs without arrays, the RASP model maps neatly onto low-level stored program architecture: each variable corresponds to a register, and the program’s state is defined by the joint state of all registers and the program counter.
 However, array-handling introduces complexity.
 In real systems, array elements are typically stored in memory and accessed via register-stored addresses.
 To avoid this complication, we adopt a simplified RASP-like model in which all program variables—including individual array elements—are treated as if directly stored in registers.
-For example, Fig.~\ref{fig_bubble}(b) shows a low-level representation of the \texttt{BubbleSort} program under this assumption.
 This keeps our definition of the program state minimal and unified: a joint configuration of all variables and the program counter.

 Second, the size of the joint state space grows rapidly with array size $n$.
 The dominant factor is the exponential number of possible input arrays.
 For instance, if array elements are digits in $\{0, 1, ..., 9\}$, the number of possible input arrays is $10^n$, leading to a total state space of size roughly $\sim n \cdot 10^n$ ($n$ accounting for internal variables).
 If the input array is restricted to be a permutation of $\{1, ..., n\}$, the number of inputs becomes $n!$, and the total state space scales as $\sim n \cdot n!$.
 In either case, the combinatorial explosion imposes practical limits on simulation of lower level RASP.